monkeSearch

 Abstract

 monkeSearch is an open-source, offline-first desktop search tool that allows you to find local files using natural language.
 Instead of relying on simple keyword matching, it uses embedding models to understand the semantic meaning of your query, allowing you to search for concepts, not just words.
-We made it Temporal Aware, such that can parse time-related queries like "documents from last week" and apply them as filters.
+We made it Temporal Aware, such that it can parse time-related queries like "documents from last week" and apply them as filters.
 The entire process, from indexing to searching, runs locally on your machine.
 Our project utilizes different backends optimized for each OS to deliver the best performance and user experience across platforms.

 Cross-Platform Architecture